Historical Society Meetings

 ABOUT THE ATHENS HISTORICAL SOCIETY

-The Athens Historical Society has been active and growing in the past year, with over a dozen new members, educational events, and regular meetings where we plan events and share local history with pictures and storytelling.
+The Athens Historical Society has been active and growing in the past couple years, with over a dozen new members, educational events, and regular meetings where we plan events and share local history with pictures and storytelling.

 Volunteers have been working on cleaning and organizing the Historical Society museum so it can be open to visits on a regular basis.